← All projects

 Scatter plot of Pokémon height vs weight

-The outlier is Cosmoem — a Psychic-type ProtoStar Pokémon.
+The outlier is Cosmoem — a Psychic-type Protostar Pokémon.
 At 0.1m tall and 999.9kg, it's one of the densest objects in the Pokédex, modelled on a protostellar core.
 The data is technically correct.

 With the Psychic type excluded (dominated by Cosmoem's extreme BMI), the BMI distribution by type shows something coherent: Steel and Rock types are the densest, Fairy types the lightest.